IndEcol/pymrio/doc/source/math.rst

         D_{exp} = S\widehat{LY_{t}e}
     \end{equation}

+with the hat indicating diagonalization of the resulting column-vector of the term underneath.

 If the factor of production represent required environmental impacts, these can also occur during the final use phase.
 In that case :math:`F_Y` describe the impacts